"Beastboy to Robin, I'm on my way. Over."

 He sought out his animal side, traversed the span of his spirit and gave himself over to that which he actively restrained: his inner beast.

-A change started to come about Beastboy as he contorted and tensed on the cold asphalt, like a rubber band starting to stretch.
-It was a slow development and as much an emotional transformation as a physical one.
+A change started to come about Beastboy as he contorted and tensed on the cold asphalt, like a rubber band starting to was a slow development and as much an emotional transformation as a physical one.
 As his fingernails lengthened into talons, his emotions seemed to dim.
 As his hair rapidly grew down his enlarging back, individual thoughts melded together to form general urges.
 As his teeth grew to fangs and muscles exploded outwards, his emotional pain and turmoil dulled and started to give way to the impulses of an animal.

 Throwing its head back the creature screamed an ear-splitting roar at the sky, seeming to both curse and bless the very heavens for its existence.